Peru - The Andean Dream

 Getting there and away

 Our Peru cycling holiday starts in Arequipa on a Sunday.
-We appreciate that people will join redspokes tours from all over the world and therefore no matter what time you arrive at the airport you and your luggage will be transferred to your hotel.
+We appreciate that people will join redspokes tours from all over the world and therefore no matter what time you arrive at the airport on the tour start date you and your luggage will be transferred to the joining hotel.
 Please bear in mind that if you arrive before midday you may have to wait for your room to be made available.
 If you decide to arrive before this date redspokes can assist you in booking your accommodation and will organise a transfer to your hotel at an additional cost.

 Passport and Visa